The Chromatic Symmetric Function for Unicyclic Graphs: Introduction

 Previous work has been done on computing the chromatic symmetric function of graphs with cycles.
 For example, see \cite{DVW17, martin2007distinguishingtreeschromaticsymmetric, ORELLANA20141, WW23}.
 We note that unicyclic graphs are not distinguished by their chromatic symmetric function \cite{ORELLANA20141, stanley_1995}.
 However, by analyzing the coefficients and partitions appearing in $\mathbf{X}_G$, we gain insight into when two unicyclic graphs can or cannot be isomorphic.

+In \Cref{sec.general.graphs}, we give an explicit formula for the coefficient $c_{(n)}$ in $\mathbf{X}_{G}$ when $G$ is a connected bicyclic graph.
+This coefficient depends only on the sizes of the cycles in the graph and the number of edges shared by the two cycles.
+Additionally, we prove several results involving the sums of coefficients in $\mathbf{X}_G$ indexed by partitions of the same length, and use these results to prove that we can recover the sizes of the cycles in connected bicyclic graphs.

 This paper is organized as follows.
 In \Cref{sec.def.prelims}, we provide the necessary background.
 In \Cref{sec.hook.coeff}, we describe the coefficients for hook partitions.
 In \Cref{sec.special.graphs}, we give formulas for the star-expansion of special families of graphs.
 In \Cref{sec.lead.partition,sec.lead.coeff}, we present results on the leading partition and leading coefficient.
-In \Cref{sec.applications}, we prove that cuttlefish are distinguished (and reconstructible) from among all connected unicyclic graphs.
+We use the result in \Cref{sec.lead.partition} to prove that cuttlefish are distinguished (and reconstructible) from among all connected unicyclic graphs.
 In \Cref{sec.general.graphs}, we present results on bicyclic graphs.
 Finally in \Cref{sec: data}, we give examples and data.